Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 ??? info "Option 1: JPMN Manager <small>(click here)</small>"

-    TODO video
+    1. To install any Anki add-on, navigate to:

-    TODO non-prereleases version!
+        > `Tools` →  `Add-ons` →  `Get Add-ons...`

-    1. Install
+        From here, you can install
         [JPMN Manager](https://ankiweb.net/shared/info/{{ JPMN_MGR_CODE }})
         and
         [Anki-Connect](https://ankiweb.net/shared/info/2055492159)
-        by using the following add-on codes code:
+        by using the following add-on codes:
         ```
         {{ JPMN_MGR_CODE }} 2055492159
         ```

     1. Restart Anki, to load the new add-ons.
     1. Within Anki, navigate to the following: